EtaiWil/Math_Expressions_Interpreter/README.md

 * x V 0 = ~(x)
 * x V x = ~(x)
 * x # x = 1 <br>
-where x is a variable or an expression
+Where x is a variable or an expression
 <br>
-the result is
+The result is

 ![](images/CodeResult.png)